idursun/idursun.github.io/_posts/2014-06-17-getting-started-with-spring-framework.markdown

 ---
 I am not a java guy.
 I don't like java at all but out of curiousity I am experimenting with [Spring Framework][spring] nowadays.

-I want to a single page application with a restful backend using whatever is provided by the Spring Framework.
+I want to create a single page application with a restful backend using whatever is provided by the Spring Framework.
 Eventually I am going to deploy it to a Linux server by using [Dokku][dokku].

 Whenever I heard the name Spring Framework I immediately thought of XML files and it made my head spin but it is not the case anymore.
 [Spring Boot][spring-boot] project makes it possible to kick start a project with zero XML configuration.